colinh-k/clap/README.md

 - every argument value access returns a vector of strings
 - able to specify the number of arguments expected for each positional argument, or default to 1
 - prints usage message if unable to parse the arguments

+## Version 2.0
+- arguments must have a long name
+- arguments may optionally have a short name
+  - {"filename", "f"} -> {--filename, -f}
+- all arguments are required